Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

-That’s right, I said Beer Mac and Cheese, and it’s everything you need in comfort food.
+Move over traditional macaroni and cheese, Beer Cheese Macaroni and Cheese is here!
+That’s right, I said Beer Mac and Cheese…and it’s everything you need in comfort food.
 Combine your favorite beer into your sharp Cheddar cheese sauce to make this rich and flavorful spin on mac and cheese!
-And that pretzel topping?
-It’s the perfect finishing touch!
+And a crunchy pretzel topping makes for the perfect finishing touch!

 So this mac and cheese gets topped with crunchy mini pretzels!